Covid negative Tour de France can enjoy a day off

 "I'm not a doctor.
 It's not for me to comment on this decision, but I didn't feel ill," said Jungels after doctors deemed him unlikely to infect others.

-AG2R riders share rooms, and Bouchard's roommate and the rest of riders, including Jungels were cleared to race.
+AG2R riders share rooms and Jungels' roommate and the rest of riders were cleared to race.

 A Tour de France doctor told AFP at Aigle ahead of Sunday's start that there would be one more official mass test later this week.